 So since I couldn’t purchase the perfect outdoor rug, I knew I would have to DIY one.

-I found this rug online at Home Depot.
+I found this rug online.
 It was 6×8 (too big for our small balcony) but was only $17.88.
 I figured I could purchase the rug and see if there would be a way to cut it in half.
 For less than $20, it was worth a shot.

 Now I know what you’re thinking…that rug isn’t exactly the prettiest thing on the block.
 Well, I had a solution for that too.
 Paint!